• Latest

 0

-The EU law prohibits the reproduction of music for commercial purposes without the artist’s or its holder’s written consent and without due compensation being made to the author or his estate.
-However, there are exceptions, such as educational purposes.
+The EU law prohibits the reproduction of music for commercial purposes without the artist’s or their holder’s written consent and without due compensation being made to the author or their estate.
+However, there are exceptions, such as for educational purposes.

 In the music industry, copyright is a very important topic.
 In Europe, copyright law is regulated by the EU.
 While the US and Canada have copyright laws, the EU has a specific set of rules applied to all its member countries.